Optional Lectio Divina Prayer

 Discuss: Do you have any hesitations about sharing the Gospel?
 How can you overcome these?

-The Five-Step Gospel: Based on St. Catherine of Siena’s dialogue with Jesus, we can share the basic message of the Gospel in five steps:
+The Message of the Gospel: Based on St. Catherine of Siena’s image of the bridge, the Gospel can be summarized in these simple steps: